github/codeql/docs/language/ql-handbook/language.rst

 directory, the latter takes precedence (and the former is assumed to exist for compatibility with older tooling).

-The query directory itself becomes the first element of the library path.

-In legacy QL tools that don't recognize ``qlpack.yml`` files, the default value of the rest of the library path for each supported language is hard-coded.
+In legacy QL tools that don't recognize ``qlpack.yml`` files, the default value of the library path for each supported language is hard-coded.
 The tools contain directories within the ODASA distribution that define the default CodeQL libraries for the selected language.
 Which language to use depends on the ``language`` attribute